jsleeio/terraform-gcp-bootstrapper/README.md

 ## what is this?

-This shell script automates many boring setup bits for Github + GCP Cloud Build
-+ Terraform, so you can get to work on your actual idea much faster.
+This shell script automates many boring setup bits for Github, GCP Cloud Build and Terraform, so you can get to work on your actual idea much faster.

 You supply:

 * a Github repository
-* a Github personal access token (details below)
+* a Github personal access token (details and opinions below)
 * the application ID for Google Cloud Build once you've set it up in your Github account
-* a Cloud Build pipeline definition (you can copy the example from this project verbatim)

 It will setup in GCP: